mondele/btt-writer-docs/docs/dNavigate.rst

   * **Print**: Print out your work

   * **Feedback**: Same as on home screen

+  * **Search**: Search the project for occurences of a word or phrase in either the Source or the Target text

   * **Settings**: Same as on home screen